 - save pictures, emails, and messages that help show what happened to you

-It is a good idea to put everything in writing.
-Sometimes the court might ask that you give the other person in writing so that they know what you're saying about them.
+It's a good idea to put everything in writing.
+The court might ask that you give the other person a copy of your evidence so that they know what you're saying about them.

 You can also ask other people to come to court to give evidence as witnesses.
-For example, a neighbour can tell the court if they have heard the person yell at you.
+For example, a neighbour can tell the court if they've heard the other person yell at you.

 The other person can give evidence to show that your fear is not reasonable.
 This can include evidence from other witnesses.